 What might a rest or meal period look like for your nanny?

 That is a great question.
-I would advise making sure that it’s at least 30 minutes.
+We would advise making sure that it’s at least 30 minutes.
 It could look like 30 to 60 minutes depending on how great of a “napper” your child might be.
-The nanny gets to conduct personal business, make some phone calls and maybe do some reading to unwind and anything like that, or just take a load off and kind of unplug for a moment so that they can just be free to do whatever they want to do and they don’t feel like they have to constantly be doing things around the home.
+The nanny gets to conduct personal business, make some phone calls and maybe do some reading to unwind and anything like that, or just take a load off and unplug for a moment so that they can be free to do whatever they want to do and they don’t feel like they have to constantly be doing things around the home.

 Of course, there’s a balance between your nanny taking breaks and catching up with the daily tidying activities that need to happen, but make sure that your nanny feels welcome and comfortable to take a break.
 Make sure they get that 30-minute chunk at least (if possible) so that they can feel recuperated and energized to tackle some of the tidying chores that need to happen later that day.